t73fde/sx/sxeval/README.md

 Most `sx.Object`s evaluate to themselves.

 `sx.Symbol`s are resolved in an `sxeval.Environment` to a bound value.
-It is an error, if a symbol's value is not stored in the environment.
+If no bound value is found, some actions are taken.
+See below for details.

 A non-empty list is treated differently: its first object must evaluate to a "callable" object, i.e. a function.
 The other objects of the list are evaluated